puneetbahuguna/slems/README.md

 #As soon as all the employees submitted their comments on a compliance it will automatically gets closed.

 #How to run the application.
-#1.Import the project in inteeliJ.
+#1.Import the project in inteliJ.
 #2.Run the script of database dump given in the project named slems.sql
+#3.Run the project and in browser open it like localhost://8092/
-#3.Login to the app by admin.
+#4.Login to the app by admin.
 Userid -1000 and PWD - admin.
-#4.Start Using it, add employee, regulations and department.
+#5.Start Using it, add employee, regulations and department.

 #Thank you.